rails/rails/guides/source/configuring.md

 * `config.active_storage.content_types_allowed_inline` accepts an array of strings indicating the content types that Active Storage allows to serve as inline.
 The default is `%w(image/png image/gif image/jpg image/jpeg image/tiff image/bmp image/vnd.adobe.photoshop image/vnd.microsoft.icon application/pdf)`.

 * `config.active_storage.queues.analysis` accepts a symbol indicating the Active Job queue to use for analysis jobs.
 When this option is `nil`, analysis jobs are sent to the default Active Job queue (see `config.active_job.default_queue_name`).
-The default is `nil`.

     ```ruby
     config.active_storage.queues.analysis = :low_priority
     ```

 * `config.active_storage.queues.purge` accepts a symbol indicating the Active Job queue to use for purge jobs.
 When this option is `nil`, purge jobs are sent to the default Active Job queue (see `config.active_job.default_queue_name`).
-The default is `nil`.

     ```ruby
     config.active_storage.queues.purge = :low_priority